OnkarBhattacharya/PortfolioForge/docs/TESTING_GUIDE.md

 ### 2. End-to-End (E2E) Tests

 These are the most important tests for verifying user-facing functionality.
-They simulate a real user interacting with the application in a browser (Chrome, by default).
+They simulate a real user interacting with the application in a browser.
+E2E tests are located in `tests/e2e/`.

 The E2E tests cover critical user flows such as:
-- User sign-up and login.
+- User sign-up, login, and logout.
-- Navigating through the application.
+- Handling of the cookie consent banner.
-- Verifying that core UI elements are visible and interactive.
+- Navigation to legal pages (Terms, Privacy, Cookies) from the public portfolio footer.

 To run the entire E2E test suite:
 ```bash
 npm run test:e2e
 ```
-**Note:** The development server must be running (`npm run dev`) before you can execute the E2E tests.
-The Playwright configuration will automatically start it if it's not already running.
+**Note:** The Playwright configuration will automatically start the development server (`npm run dev`) if it's not already running.

 ---

 ## Test Structure & Location

-- **Unit Tests**: Found in `tests/unit/`.
-These test pure functions, like the `cn` utility.
+- **`tests/unit/utils.test.ts`**: Contains tests for pure utility functions, like the `cn` class name utility.
-- **Frontend Tests**: Found in `tests/frontend/`.
-These use React Testing Library to render components and assert their behavior.
-For example, `dashboard.test.tsx` checks that the main dashboard page renders correctly for different user states.
+- **`tests/frontend/dashboard.test.tsx`**: Uses React Testing Library to render the main dashboard page and assert its behavior under different user states (e.g., guest vs. logged-in user).
+It mocks Firebase hooks and `localStorage` to isolate the component.
-- **E2E Tests**: Found in `tests/e2e/`.
-These use Playwright to automate browser actions. `auth.spec.ts` contains tests for signing up, logging in, and verifying legal page navigation.
+- **`tests/e2e/auth.spec.ts`**: Uses Playwright to automate browser actions for the entire authentication lifecycle and validates navigation to legal pages.

-## Future Testing (Placeholders)

-You will find placeholder files in `tests/contract/` and `tests/performance/`.
-These are reminders of future testing areas that are critical as the application grows:

-- **Contract Tests**: These will verify the "contract" between the frontend and our Genkit AI flows (e.g., the `/api/cv-parser` API).
-We will use schema validation to ensure the data structure exchanged between the client and server never breaks.
+- **`tests/contract/placeholder.test.ts`**: A placeholder file explaining how contract tests will be used to verify the data schema between the frontend and the AI APIs (e.g., `/api/cv-parser`).

-- **Performance Tests**: These will be implemented using tools like k6 or Playwright's performance metrics to track page load times and API response speeds, ensuring the application remains fast and responsive under load.
+- **`tests/performance/placeholder.test.ts`**: A placeholder file describing how performance tests (e.g., using k6 or Lighthouse) will be implemented to measure API response times and page load speeds.